-B = Number of meetings held during the time the director held office or was a member of the committee during the year
+B = Number of meetings held during the time the director held office or was a member of the committee during the year.
+Leave of absence had been granted in all cases where the directors were unable to attend meetings.

 Remuneration report